presentcompany/pepperoni-app-kit/README.md

 To reload the `state` components, click the bottom right white circle to bring up the options and select `Clear state` then `Cmd + R`.

+To view the console/JS Debugging, press `Cmd + D`.
+This will bring up the in-app dev menu.
+Select `Debug JS Remotely` and go to `http://localhost:8081/debugger-ui`.
+The `Developer Tools` window on this page will display all your `console.log` outputs.

 ## Reading Material

 This repo encompasses several new features/ideas which are referenced below: